proventa/aws-postgresql-demo/README.md

 ### Provisioning the infrastructure

-The provisioning part creates the following resources:
+The following resources will be provisioned on AWS:
 - VPC
 - Subnets
 - Internet Gateway